 In the present study, five years of hourly meteorological data were used in AERMOD.
 Predicted worst-case concentrations for 30 minutes, one hour, eight hour, 24 hour and annual averaging times were extracted from the results for the entire five-year period.
 Two (2) meteorological datasets were needed to perform dispersion modelling analysis using the AERMOD model: upper air data (i.e., measurements recorded at various heights above the surface by weather balloons released twice per day); and surface data (i.e., hourly measurements recorded at surface-based weather stations located ten (10) metres above the ground).
-Upper air data were obtained from the Buffalo International Airport Station (ID 14733) for the years 2015 - 2019 inclusively, and surface data were obtained from the Toronto Pearson International Airport (ID 61587) for the same five-year period in pre-processed datasets directly from the MECP.
+Upper air data were obtained from the Buffalo International Airport Station (ID 14733) for the years 2015 - 2019 inclusively, and surface data were obtained from the Toronto City Center for the same five-year period in pre-processed datasets directly from the MECP.
+Cloud cover was obtained from the Toronto Pearson International Airport to complete the surface data set.
 Buffalo is the upper air station designated for the City of Toronto, as upper air quality does not change significantly over a geographic area.
 The MECP meteorological datasets were processed using the AERMET meteorological data processor for the urban surface category.

 Terrain information for the area surrounding the site was obtained from the MECP Ontario Digital Elevation Model Data web site.
-The terrain data are based on the North American Datum 1983 (NAD83) horizontal reference datum (Tile 087).
-These data were run through the
+The terrain data are based on the North American Datum

-AERMAP terrain pre-processor to estimate base elevations for sources and receptors and to help the model account for changes in elevation of the surrounding terrain.
+1983 (NAD83) horizontal reference datum (Tile 087).
+These data were run through the AERMAP terrain pre-processor to estimate base elevations for sources and receptors and to help the model account for changes in elevation of the surrounding terrain.